pwall567/kjson-core/README.md

 The constructor for `JSONObject` is not publicly accessible, but an `of()` function is available in the `companion object`, and a `build` function and the `Builder` nested class allow objects to be constructed dynamically.

+Following a common Kotlin pattern, there are also creation functions named `JSONObject` taking a `vararg` array of `Pair<String, JSONValue?>` or `JSONObject.Property`.

 `JSONObject` implements the `equals()` and `hashCode()` functions as specified for the Java Collections classes, so that an instance of `JSONObject` may be compared safely with an instance of any class correctly implementing `Map<String, JSONValue?>`.